 Becoming a Certified CO-OP Therapist

-Certification is available to health care professionals who have attended a CO-OP ApproachTM workshop (3 days – basic workshop plus consolidation day) either online - see courses - or in person - see courses - offered by an instructor approved by the ICAN (formerly CO-OP Academy).
-An individual can be certified as a CO-OP therapist by demonstrating competency in CO-OP’s essential elements though the ICAN's online CO-OP Certification Course - see courses.
+Certification is available to health care professionals who have attended a CO-OP ApproachTM workshop (3 days – basic workshop plus consolidation day) either online - see courses - or in person and/or synchronous online workshops - see courses - offered by an instructor approved by the ICAN (formerly CO-OP Academy).
+An individual can be certified as a CO-OP therapist by demonstrating competency in CO-OP’s essential elements though the ICAN's exclusive online CO-OP Certification Course - see courses.

 To receive certification a therapist must demonstrate competence in the application of the five essential elements of CO-OP, most especially, use of strategies, guided discovery and dynamic performance analysis, and enabling principles.
 Once the competencies have been demonstrated to the satisfaction of the certifying instructor, the therapist is issued a certificate by ICAN and a certification number.
 The name of all therapists having received certification in the previous five years appear on the ICAN website.
 All other names will be kept in the website archive.